 The 2020 Inglis Easter Yearling Sale was held under very unique circumstances this year due to the strict government restrictions in place surrounding the Covid-19 virus outbreak.
-Significant pre-sale work was required by all buyers to inspect the yearlings at each individual farm across New South Sale with Boomer clocking up over 4,000km in the weeks leading up to the sale.
+Significant pre-sale work was required by all buyers to inspect the yearlings at each individual farm across New South Wales with Boomer clocking up over 4,000km in the weeks leading up to the sale.

 The auction, which was conducted as a virtual online sale, held up tremendously well over the two days of selling, with the nice horses that vetted well selling strongly to bidders from around the globe.